Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 - The entire text post will show on mobile if no CTA button is used.

-- The image you select should be a high-quality representation of your business.
-Google uses a 4:3 ratio, so the minimum dimension required is 400×300 pixels.
+- The image you select should be a high-quality representation of your business and should be 814px x 610px.

 - Speak directly to your audience.
-Don’t use industry jargon, but rather focus on sharing content that will move your audience to engage with the post.
+Don’t use industry jargon.
+Instead, focus on sharing content that will move your audience to engage with the post.

-- Google provides insights (more on that in a bit) and engagement metrics for each post, but it’s also a good idea to set up UTM parameters for links as well.
+- Google provides insights (more on that in a bit) and engagement metrics for each post, but setting up UTM parameters is also a good idea.

 After clicking “publish,” you can check out your post on your listing.

-Now, it is ready and waiting for view by all those searching for your business.
-Make sure you review it within a week of publishing it since Google Posts disappear in a week.
+Now, it is ready and waiting for views from everyone searching for your business.
+Make sure you review it within a week of publishing it since Google Posts disappear after a time.

-Google Posts disappear after seven days unless you set a shorter time frame.
+Google Posts disappear after six months unless you set a shorter time frame.
 That’s why it’s important to be timely and hyper-specific when crafting your posts.

 Consider having a strategy in place and drafting an editorial calendar designated for your Google Post content.